radhikam01/Data-Analysis-Using-Python/Final/ReadMe.md

 # Conclusion:

-According to the screenshot, US is at the top of each cluster and has the most number of Active and Non-Active bands.
+According to the screenshot:
+- US is at the top of each cluster and has the most number of Active and Non-Active bands.
-This is followed by Germany which has the second most number of Active and Non-Active bands.
+- This is followed by Germany which has the second most number of Active and Non-Active bands.

 According to the 5 clusters:
 1. In Metal genre, US has close to 70 Active bands out of total of 120.
 But Germany has 20 Active and more than 20 Non-Active bands.